• Menu

 Swimming in Jade Lake

-We headed up to Dip Top Gap in the afternoon, which is the area between Lynch and Dip Top peaks.
-You follow the trail clockwise around Jade Lake then descend to the water level where the glacial runoff empties into the lake.
-It’s as straightforward as it gets from there: head up to the col where you’ll get the unbelievable view of Pea Soup Lake.
-It’s a climb and most of it was in snow but you have to do it if you’re at Jade.
+We headed up to Dip Top Gap in the afternoon, which is the area between Lynch and Dip Top peaks (details in the Hike Guide).
 It took us about 2 hours total, including time to explore around the gap (we did not climb Dip Top Peak nor go down to the lake).
-We had microspikes for the snow, which helped, but I wouldn’t say they were a necessity.

-Having a mosquito-free dinner at the edge of Jade without another person in sight was one of our favorite moments.
+Having a mosquito-free dinner (thank you Thermacell) at the edge of Jade without another person in sight was one of our favorite moments.

 Day 4: Hike out and drive to Leavenworth

 We packed up early and headed back down to the trailhead.
-You could do Marmot, Jade, and Dip Top Gap as a one-nighter, but 2 was perfect.
-Took us just over 5 hours to get back to the trailhead and we drove 2.5 hours to Leavenworth, where we were staying 2 nights at the Village Inn as a base to do the Enchantments hike.
+Took us just over 5 hours and we drove 2.5 hours to Leavenworth, where we were staying 2 nights at the Village Inn as a base to do the Enchantments hike.
 It was a decent place – there are certainly more expensive places but we thought it worked out well and it’s within walking distance from all the restaurants and shops.

 The wildfire smoke was horrible when we arrived and we were pretty despondent.
 We had some great beer and pizza at Blewett Brewing followed by ice cream at Whistlepunk (excellent).
 Went to bed with an alarm for 4 AM to head to the Stuart Lake trailhead.
 We figured we would hike to Colchuck Lake and turn around because the views would be poor.